 Bundle Your Policies

-Insure your LDV alongside your home or contents insurance with the same provider.
-Multi-policy discounts of 5-15% are common in Australia.
+Insure your LDV alongside your home or contents with the same provider.
+Multi-policy discounts of 5-15% are common across major Australian insurers.

 5